 The National Digital Stewardship Residency (NDSR) is a groundbreaking program created by the Library of Congress in partnership with the Institute of Museum and Library Services (IMLS), thats aims to help train the next generation of digital stewards.
 If you are a recent graduate (within one year) of an accredited Masters program in Library Science, Computer Science, Information Science, Information Technology, or Communications consider reading more about the NDSR program.

-- Inreach and Outreach for Digital Archives
+- Principles and Practices for Digital Preservation

 - Introduction to Digital Preservation: Managing Content Over Time – Session 1, Identify and Select (external link)